 Take advantage of all the great amenities on-site too from the great restaurant and bar, outdoor heated pool open year-round, evening s’mores, and fire pits, and be sure to take full advantage of The Spa at Rush Creek here too.
 We stayed in a forest villa and loved our room.
 Our bed faced a balcony overlooking the property and forest and the rooms had such thoughtful design details and touches plus eco-friendly toiletry products.
 Book Here

 Yosemite Pines RV Resort

-One of the most unique places to stay is Yosemite Pines RV Resort, which is not only a campsite and RV park, but they offer unique stays including cabins, yurts, and decked-out covered wagons near the Big Oak Flat Entrance of Yosemite National Park.
+One of the most unique places to stay in California is Yosemite Pines RV Resort, which is not only a campsite and RV park, but they offer unique stays including cabins, yurts, and decked-out covered wagons near the Big Oak Flat Entrance of Yosemite National Park.

 We stayed in the covered wagons, which are far from the covered wagon experience used by travelers out west in the past!
 These are luxury and this was one of the most comfortable beds we’ve slept on!
 And yes, they are heated in the winter and offer AC in the summer months.
 Book here.

 To fully experience Yosemite National Park and its major attractions, plan for a visit of at least 3 to 4 days minimum.
 This allows time for hiking, sightseeing, and immersing yourself in the park’s stunning natural beauty.

 Yosemite Valley is the most visited area in Yosemite National Park.
 It’s renowned for iconic landmarks like El Capitan, Half Dome, and Yosemite Falls, attracting millions of visitors each year with its awe-inspiring scenery.